Aspex

 'Aspex Corporation, founded in 1992, is a supplier of electron microscopy tools to researchers, developers and manufacturers working on Process control through automated scanning electron microscope and energy-dispersive X-ray spectroscopy.

 ASPEX specializes in the manufacturing integrated energy-dispersive X-ray spectroscopy and electron microscope.
 The company develops automated algorithms for routine production monitoring and control.
 Aspex's microanalysis solutions are seen in a wide range of production environments, including critical cleanliness, microcontamination analysis, product purity, contamination diagnostics, predictive maintenance, and other statistical process control initiatives.
-Aspex instruments are typically more industrialized then standard SEM equipment.
+Aspex instruments are typically more industrialized than standard SEM equipment.
 They can be typically found installed in non-traditional locations, like steel mills and automotive assembly lines.
 The most common usage revolves around automated feature analysis for particle characterization.